 “The big walls were big slabs of limestone on this shallow ocean floor,” says Rob Thomas, regents professor of geology at the University of Montana Western and co-author of Roadside Geology of Montana, considered the go-to tome of Montana’s stunning geological landscape.

 Thomas points out that it was a vastly different world during this time.
-The North American plate was slightly south of the equator and Montana was a warm, humid environment.
+The North American plate was slightly south of the equator, and Montana was a warm, humid environment.

-He notes, “(Montana was) low lying at the time.
+He notes, “(Montana was) low-lying at the time.
 It was a time of very high standing sea levels.
 All the water was in the bucket.”
 There were also no major ice formations throughout the world.
-It was the perfect time for growth in the water and land, including enormous insects, such as dragonflies with 10 to 11-foot long wingspans.
+It was the perfect time for growth in the water and land, including enormous insects, such as dragonflies with 10 to 11-foot-long wingspans.

-Within these warm, clear waters, light reached well within its depths creating an optimum environment for marine life, including the living versions of the fossils we find today.
+Within these warm, clear waters, light reached well within its depths, creating an optimum environment for marine life, including the living versions of the fossils in the Rocky Mountains we find today.
 Thomas says the horned and tabulate corals, which are both now extinct, “Probably had a relationship with photosynthesizing algae.
 These made a living in the light zone.”
 Meanwhile, the clam-like brachiopods filtered the water for organic bits of matter that were abundant in this environment.

-Fossils in the Rocky Mountains – How it Happened
+How Fossils Formed in the Rocky Mountains

-Over the millennia, deposits of sediment and organic matter settled upon other deposits until 100 million years ago when the Farrallon Plate collided with the floor of the Pacific Ocean.
+Over the millennia, deposits of sediment and organic matter settled upon other deposits until 100 million years ago when the Farallon Plate collided with the floor of the Pacific Ocean.
 “It shoved great slabs of rock west to east.
 Those slabs form the Overthrust Belt.
 It’s like taking a deck of cards and sliding them across the table.
 You get older over younger,” Thomas explains.

 The younger layer, which holds evidence of the dinosaurs found in this region, was shoved underneath the older layers from the ancient ocean floor.
-As a result, the fossils of marine life once found deep within the ocean relocated thousands of feet above sea level.
+As a result, the fossils of marine life once found deep within the ocean were relocated thousands of feet above sea level.

 Scouring the lower elevations, which are still roughly 4500 feet above sea level, is a good place to start looking for marine fossils.

-The Wagner Basin
+1. The Wagner Basin

 Bands of coral within the limestone near the pictograph cliffs along the Sun River and clamshells dotting the prairie landscape are wonderful finds.